Chris Rock Defies Ban To Slam Jussie Smollett At NAACP Awards

 Smollett was facing 16 felony counts of disorderly conduct for filing a false police report.
 Last week, prosecutors dropped the charges against the actor, saying they didn’t have a solid enough case to convict him, igniting a firestorm against the city of Chicago.

-Chicago Mayor Rahm Emanuel called the situation a “whitewash of justice” and the Chicago Police Superintendent Eddie Johnson demanded an apology for the city.
+Chicago Mayor Rahm Emanuel called the situation a “whitewash of justice,” while Chicago Police Superintendent Eddie Johnson demanded an apology for the city.

-On Monday, competing protests were planned in downtown Chicago to criticize and support the State Attorney Kim Foxx’s decision to drop the charges, according to the Chicago Sun-Times.
+On Monday, competing protests were planned in downtown Chicago to criticize and support State Attorney Kim Foxx’s decision to drop the charges, according to The Chicago Sun-Times.